rinaogino/rinaogino.github.io/essays/ai-and-i.md

   2. In-class Practice WODs

 In-class practice WODs were completed in groups of randomly chosen classmates, so it was interesting to see different approaches toward solving problems using code.
-Here, I used ChatGPT when I was not able to understand the prompt or others' opinions and asked for example, "How can I approach the following issue using Underscore.JS: ... "
+Here, I used ChatGPT when I was not able to understand the prompt or others' opinions.
+For example, I would ask, "How can I approach the following issue using Underscore.JS: ... " and it would provide around 3 paragrphs explaining the summary of what I must do with an example snippet code.

   3. In-class WODs

+With the pressure of having to clear each WOD and receive a 100% score (WODs were based on "all or nothing" scoring), I used AI for the in-class WODs.
+If I were stuck on a specific step during the WOD, I would ask ChatGPT to roughly explain what I needed to do in order to complete it--I would use a similar approach as the in-class practice WODs.
+Also, to ensure that my code would run without any errors, I would input my entire code to ChatGPT and confirm that everything would run successfully.

   4. Essays

+I am not much of a creative writer nor have perfect grammar, so I utilized AI in most of my essays.

   5. Final project